 Learn to be a Dolphin

-There is plenty of information out there and not all of it is exactly worth spending time on, so I’ve listed some resources below that I found useful throughout my evolution as a Product Owner.
-They are actual tools that I used and found insightful, along with excerpts from recommendations coming from my mentors or different trainers I interacted with at conferences, courses and workshops.
+There is plenty of information out there and not all of it is exactly worth spending time on.
+So, I’ve listed some resources below that I found useful throughout my evolution as a Product Owner.
+They are resources I used and found insightful, along with excerpts from recommendations coming from my mentors or different trainers I interacted with at conferences, courses and workshops.

 Take your time, browse the resources, and pave your own path towards becoming a more efficient and skilled PO.